ChickenKyiv/recipe-antd/local.md

 phone formats, date format, writing direction, measurements, punctuation styles, local legal abbreviations.

-if you are doing a project in different langs - please plan out it from the beginning.
+If you are doing a project in different languages - please plan it out from the beginning.
 And tell it to your dev team as well.
 Yes, there are a lot of cool libraries online or database schemes that you can just copy-paste and it MAY work, but without proper planning - you are doomed or at least will lose more money.

 Proper i10n is a very good perk, especially when you are pitching investors.
 They know something, don’t they?